 - 4.0L, AX-15, NP231, 4.10s: 3.5" BDS, 31" Muds

-- Donated drive train to the YJ, Parting the rest out
+- Donated drive train to the YJ, Parted out the rest

 - Buick 225 V6: Painless Wiring Harness, Warn Overdrive & Hubs, 2" Lift, 31" Muds